 After a whirlwind of a year, the choice for TIME’s person of the year 2020 was most certainly the toughest one yet.
 However, among this year’s hordes of influential people, there was one tearaway candidate who caught us all unawares.
 They consistently impressed with their never-quitting attitude, along with the countless lives that they so effortlessly transformed.
-It is therefore with great pleasure that we can pronounce COVID-19 as TIME’s person of the year 2020.
+It is therefore with great pleasure that we can announce Covid-19 as TIME’s person of the year 2020.

-Having only come onto the global scene a year ago, it’s safe to say that newcomer COVID-19 was greatly underestimated – some might even say misunderstood.
+Having only come onto the global scene a year ago, it’s safe to say that newcomer Covid was greatly underestimated – some might even say misunderstood.
 Their popularity and recognition became almost infectious as they made headlines across the world within weeks of their first foray into humanity.
 And the values behind such a success story?
 Persistence, resilience and ambition.

-Once a misunderstood newcomer, COVID has now certainly proved their worth.
+Once a misunderstood newcomer, Covid has now certainly proved their worth.
 Sadly, however, it seems that their work is done, and that they won’t be with us much longer.
 In their absence, we can appreciate their persistence and continue the legacy they’re leaving behind.
-COVID, you’ll be sorely missed.
+Covid, you’ll be sorely missed.
 Go and enjoy a well-deserved day off.
 Or year off.
 Or just never come back.
 You deserve it.